cybermessiah/nestor-valentsuela-employees/README.md

-The project take input of CSV file and calclulates the longest period of a project and shows the two employees who worked on it.
+The project takes input of CSV file, calclulates the longest period of a common project and shows the two employees who worked on it.

 # Getting Started with Create React App